 - Click on Landing Pages

 As I mentioned above, this alone will not tell me much.
 I need to add a timeframe comparison.
-In this example I’ll use February 2020 versus February 2019 to show year over year.
+In this example, I’ll use February this year versus February of last year to show year over year.

 To find this:

 - Click on Secondary Dimension

 - Click on Medium (or Default Channel Groupings)

 When I look for the data points that look interesting, here’s what I get:

 - Organic traffic to the homepage increased 79% YoY (77 vs 43)

 Again, the sample size is small, but it can still possibly suggest good next steps.
 Since traffic to the homepage increased the most, I’ll want to know if anything on this page changed.
 It’s also possible that for now, the only next step is to monitor it to see what happens next.